 How to Duplicate Pages in WordPress Using a Plugin and Manually

 When using WordPress, you may need to duplicate a post or page for various reasons.
-Whether for quick content updates or maintaining a specific layout for new pages, knowing how to replicate content on multiple pages can streamline your workflow.
+Whether for quick content updates or maintaining a specific layout for new pages, knowing how to replicate page content on WordPress can streamline your workflow.

-This tutorial will cover plugin-based approaches and manual techniques to efficiently create a new page or post based on existing content.
+This tutorial will cover plugin-based approaches and manual page duplication techniques to efficiently create a new page or post based on existing content.

-We will also go through several scenarios where this practice comes in handy and provide tips on how to duplicate a WordPress page to ensure a smooth process.
+We will also go through several scenarios where this practice comes in handy and provide tips on replicating WordPress posts and pages to ensure a smooth process.
 Let’s get started.

 Download all in one WordPress cheat sheet